oracle-livelabs/adb/adb-loki/deploy-dbms-loki/deploy-dbms-loki.md

 ## Task 5: Create the Watermark and Configuration Tables

-1. Still as **ADMIN**, create the watermark table.
-This tracks the last pushed timestamp per source — the engine uses it to send only new entries on each push cycle.
+1. While still connected as **ADMIN**, create the watermark table.
+This tracks the last pushed timestamp per source and the engine uses it to send only new entries on each push cycle.

     ```sql